microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

 ## Before You Begin
 To run these scripts, you will need the following:
 - *YOUR_CLIENT_ID*
-  - Also know as the application ID, this is the identifier for your Azure Active Directory (AAD) application registration.
+  - This is the client ID (also known as application ID) associated with your Azure Active Directory (AAD) application registration, which you can find in the Azure portal.
 - *YOUR_TENANT_ID*
-  - This is the tenant ID associated with your AAD app registration, which you can find in the Azure portal.
+  - This is the tenant ID (also known as directory ID) associated with your AAD app registration, which you can find in the Azure portal.
 If you are using a personal MSA account, you can simply enter `msa` for this value to use the personal MSA tenant.
 - *YOUR_API_KEY*
   - This is your API key for OpenAI or Azure OpenAI